ReactMrk/introduction-to-javascript-kata/README.md

 Could you use export default for all React components?

 **Exercise 2**
-ClientList.jsx could be refectored using an array method directly in the return.
+CustomerList.jsx could be refectored using an array method directly in the return.
 Could you give it a try?